-- Incisional Biopsy: A sliver or wedge of the tumor is removed for further examination.
+- Incisional Biopsy: A sliver or wedge of the lesion is removed for further examination.

-- Excisional Biopsy: The entire tumor is removed.
-This type of biopsy is preferred when melanoma is suspected.
+- Excisional Biopsy: The entire lesion is removed.

 If melanoma is diagnosed, then the next step is to determine how far the cancer has spread (its stage).
 Depending on the suspected severity, there are several different ways to do this:

 - Sentinel Lymph Node Biopsy: A radiolabeled protein and a blue dye are injected into the skin immediately surrounding the melanoma, often at the time of melanoma resection.
 The protein and dye get taken up by the lymph nodes that drain that area of skin.
 These lymph nodes are removed and examined under the microscope to determine if melanoma cells are present.
 A positive or negative sentinel lymph node biopsy is one of the strongest predictors of whether the melanoma has spread to other parts of the body.

 - Imaging Tests: In advanced cases, imaging tests may be used to examine other organs for cancer.
 These test often include a CT scan of the chest, abdomen, and pelvis, brain MRI, and PET/CT scan.

 Depending on its severity, there are several different types of treatments available for melanoma.